Prince Charles and Camilla, Duchess of Cornwall have now been married for 15 years.

 Instead, it was time to have their own wedding.

 Once Charles felt that William and Harry were truly onboard, plans commenced to get Charles and Camilla to the altar.
-The bride became Duchess of Cornwall, as well as Duchess of Rothesay in Scotland.
+Upon saying "I do," the bride became Duchess of Cornwall, as well as Duchess of Rothesay in Scotland.

 "She's not the wicked stepmother," Harry said in 2005.
 "She's a wonderful woman and she's made my father very, very happy."